medic/cht-docs/content/en/apps/examples/training/covid-training.md

 ## Problem Being Addressed

-Now, more than ever, it is important for health care workers to stay safe and serve their communities by understanding effective health protocols for preventing the spread of COVID-19.
-This training would traditionally be done in person, however health systems must adapt and still deliver this content in a timely and effective manner.
-A form-based application was designed using the CHT to deliver three learning modules, utilizing tasks to order the module and enable the CHW to progress through.
+Now, more than ever, it is important for community health workers to stay safe and serve their communities by understanding effective health protocols for preventing the spread of COVID-19.
+This training would traditionally be done in person, however, due to public health concerns, travel and gatherings of people are limited.
+Health systems have been forced to quickly adapt to deliver training content in a safely distanced, timely, and effective manner.
 Given COVID-19 is impacting even the hardest-to-reach communities, the modules can also be delivered via SMS to support CHWs who either don't have access to a smartphone or the CHT app, or don't have access to reliable data connection.

 ## Solution Overview